 It’s back.
 The dreaded family vacation.

 Let me start by saying that I love my family, but when it comes to planning a vacation, we are all the most stubborn people you will ever meet.
-You would think that with everyone on vacation, and therefore in a better mood, we might be able to agree on simple things like where to eat breakfast or what time we should go to the pool.
+You would think that with everyone on holiday and therefore in a better mood, we might be able to agree on simple things like where to eat breakfast or what time we should go to the pool.
 Nope.
 Not even close.

-Maybe it’s because we are all so excited to have time off work, and are therefore anxious to do something fun every minute of every day (which is totally unrealistic).
-Or maybe it’s because we have different ideas of what constitutes “fun”, and therefore have different priorities when it comes to vacations.
+Maybe it’s because we are all so excited to have time off work and are, therefore, anxious to do something fun every minute of every day (which is totally unrealistic).
+Or maybe it’s because we have different ideas of what constitutes “fun” and therefore have different priorities when it comes to vacations.
 Whatever the reason, our family vacations have become so stressful that no one looks forward to them anymore.

 So this year, I am determined to change the dynamic and make our annual trip something that we actually look forward to!
-Here are some of my plans for simplifying summer family vacation planning and I hope it can bring some benefit for some of you too.
+Here are some of my plans for simplifying summer family vacation planning, and I hope it can bring some benefit for some of you too.